 What is a social media policy?

-Let’s start by explaining what a social media policy actually is: in short, it’s an official document that clearly defines a company or organisation’s expectations for the way they use social media.
-It can be part of wider social media marketing strategies, or live inside your employee handbook or onboarding docs, and allows employees to better understand the conduct that’s acceptable on social media – and the conduct that’s not.
+Let’s start with the basics.
+A social media policy is an official document that outlines a company or organisation’s expectations for the way employees use social media.
+Whether it’s part of their wider social media marketing strategy, employee handbook or onboarding docs, a clearly written social media policy helps employees understand the conduct that’s acceptable — and the conduct that’s not — on social media.

 How a social media policy can safeguard your brand message

-They’re just two examples of how social media can be a minefield – and why you need an effective social media policy in place.
-Because while the platforms we all use provide the perfect place for brand promotion, with the wrong post, you can give out the wrong kind of message entirely.
+They’re just a few examples of how social media can be a minefield — and why you need an effective social media policy in place.
+Because while the platforms are the perfect place for brand promotion, one wrong post can turn your brand message sideways.

 You can keep a handle on this by writing a social media policy that outlines clear expectations for online interactions and social media engagement.
-That will give staff members clarity and help to protect them, and the company brand, from negative perceptions.
+That will give your employee clarity and help to protect them, and the company brand, from negative perceptions.

 Within your social media policy, you’ll also be able to:

-Above all, it’s a question of consistency.
-The reality for many companies today is that multiple people are managing multiple accounts across multiple channels.
+Above all, it’s a about consistency.
+The reality for many companies is that multiple people are managing multiple accounts across multiple channels.
 Yours might be the same.
 An overarching social media policy keeps things on-brand.

 Why a social media policy is essential for promotion